Aim: Create storyboard.

 - Creators of e-books.

-Interesting fact: The 1st movie to be created completely on storyboard before filming was said to be ‘Gone with the Wind’ in 1939.
+Interesting fact: The first movie to be created completely on storyboard before filming was said to be ‘Gone with the Wind’ in 1939.
 Original storyboards showed stories broken up into pieces.

 Specific Storyboard Strategies in BIBLIODOS